 Allow: /

-# Allow Google AI (separate from Googlebot)
+# Allow Google AI training/grounding use (separate from Search indexing)

 User-agent: Google-Extended